Sometimes, I sit down to write and I literally resist what is trying to pour onto the page.

 So, what is the cost of being distracted and playing in tight boundaries rather than spreading our wings?

 The cost is the joy, happiness, and sense of fulfillment that comes when you live with both feet on the court.
 The cost is great, but not only for you: for your loved ones and for the people in the world who would be helped and affected by your most joyous self.
 When you expand what is possible in your life – whether that is bettering your health, finding a new joy, starting a new business, falling in love or whatever it is for you – you start to shine.

 You’ll start feeling confident, less distracted, and more willing to take action that breeds more joy.
 You begin to live on an upward spiral, and that begins to create new amazing moments in your life – moments that give you goosebumps, moments that are unforgettable.
 Sounds pretty darn cool, right?

 In full disclosure of the role that distractions play, I got distracted five times while writing this article.
 It happens to all of us.
+It’s amazing how distractions affect productivity.
 The question is, how long do you stay distracted?
 For me, it was less than a minute before I reconnected to continue writing.
-Distractions used to side track me for hours.
-It is all about progress not perfection.
+Distractions used to sidetrack me for hours.
+It is all about progress, not perfection.
 Here’s to stop being derailed by distractions and more forward action toward your most illuminated self!